Dyex719/karmada/docs/proposals/stateful-failover/stateful-failover-proposal.md

 type PersistedDuringFailover struct {

     // LabelName represents the name of the line that will be persisted for the replica
     // in case there is a failover to a new cluster.
-LabelName string `json:"labelName,omitempty"` labelName string `json:"labelName,omitempty"`
+	LabelName string `json:"labelName,omitempty"`

     // PersistedItem is a pointer to the status item that should be persisted to the rescheduled
     // replica during a failover.
-This should be input in the form: obj.status.<path-to-item> PersistedStatusItem string `json:"PersistedStatusItem,omitempty"` }
+This should be input in the form: obj.status.<path-to-item> PersistedStatusItem string `json:"persistedStatusItem,omitempty"` }
 ```

 The PersistedDuringFailover object keeps track of the value of a field during failover so that this information can be used to resume processing from this point onward.
-This object consists of two fields, labelName and PersistedStatusItem which are both defined in the propogation policy.
+This object consists of two fields, LabelName and PersistedStatusItem which are both defined in the propogation policy.

 PropagationPolicy API Change